 It’s hard to believe that such a creamy pasta contains no cream.
 The ‘creaminess’ comes from the eggs and starchy pasta water that emulsify into a glossy sauce as they are tossed briskly with the hot pasta.
 No need for cream.

-I adore my Lodge cast iron skillet and it’s the perfect tool for this job.
+I adore my Lodge cast iron skillet and it’s the perfect tool for making breakfast pasta.
 The thick cast iron hold the heat well while you create that special sauce.
 You can serve straight from the skillet for a rustic presentation.

 Looking for more hearty breakfast ideas?